The Papitese is a combination of the Maltese and the Papillion. Both are considered to be toy dogs and have been around for quite some time.

 Papitese dogs are very friendly and sociable little dogs and will get along with your entire family and any other pets that you may have roaming around your house.

-The Maltese is a small dog that comes from the Republic of Malta, which is a small island in the Mediterranean Sea.
+The Maltese are a small dog that comes from the Republic of Malta, which is a small island in the Mediterranean Sea.

 It is an old dog that was mostly kept for companionship and as a small guard dog.
 They have a very distinctive bark which is sure to wake anybody in the house.